-The Authority's investment balances increased to £6.1M as of 31^{st} March 2022 (a net increase of £2.4M), primarily owing to the reprofiling of the capital programme.
+The Authority's investment balances decreased to £5.2M as of 31st March 2023 (a net decrease of £0.9M), primarily owing to an overall increase in costs as a result of the current economic climate.

 To ensure a certain level of security and liquidity in a volatile market, the Authority moved away from short term deposits (up to 12 months) and invested more funds overnight in secure Money Market Funds (MMFs) and instant access accounts, to ensure it could continue to meet its day-to-day spending commitments.